 I pressed my forehead against the cool glass of the train window as I headed south toward Lynchburg.
-When the train slows down enough for the wheels to bounce off the track, I can think about time while listening to the screams of cicadas that come every 13 years from the dense green brush of June.
+When the train slows down enough for the wheels to bounce off the tracks, I can hear the screams of cicadas that come out every 13 years from the dense green brush of June and think about time.

 I once took a train from Montpelier to New York City.
 I was 18 years old, living in a small three-room apartment stacked with my roommate, where shimmering eye shadow crumbled on the edge of the sink and high heels were scattered by the door.
-In that little apartment, four, sometimes five, of us lived on top of each other, putting soy sauce on eggs, doing strange things, paying rent in cash, earning dollars from back pockets, and looking for change on the street.
+That little apartment housed four, sometimes five, sometimes living on top of each other, putting soy sauce on eggs, doing strange things, paying rent in cash, earning dollars from back pockets, and looking for change on the street.

-I traveled to my grandparents' house on weekends.
-I slept in the attic, tucked under the eaves, with lace curtains filtering the sunlight and a yellow crocheted doll hanging on the bed.
+I traveled to my grandparents' house on the weekends.
+I slept in the attic, tucked under the eaves, with lace curtains filtering the sunlight, and a yellow crocheted doll hanging on the bed.
 In the fall, Pop would scrape all the leaves from the maple tree and put them in big black trash bags, lining them up against the foundation of the house, coiling around like a big shiny black snake.
-I remembered that spring when I visited, but it was already warm, and the trash bags were still there, so I gathered them up to burn the leaves in the fire, watching it with the hose in hand, realizing my grandparents were getting too old there.
+I remembered that spring when I visited, but it was already warm, and since the trash bags were still there, I gathered them up to burn the leaves in the fire, watching it with the hose in my hand, realizing my grandparents were getting too old.

 When it was time to leave, my great-grandmother swore me to make sandwiches and wrapped pickles in wax paper.
 She wanted me to take the crocheted doll, but she said she wanted me to stay in bed the next time I visited, and she liked that answer very much.
 "Well, at least take something to drink," she said.
 "It's a long trip."